rob84044/Guess-A-Number/README.md

 ## Why I'm Proud of this Project

 ​
-This was my very first project that ever involved javascript and DOM manipulation.
-Before this I just dabbled with HTML and CSS.
-If HTML was my introduction to development, when I was introduced to javascript it was equivalent to me being thrown into the deep end of a pool.
-It was a difficult to learn language at first, but now has become a reliable force that I can rely on.
-I have enjoyed learning javascript to implement it `vanilla` in projects such as these or in frameworks such as React or Node.
+This was my first-ever project that involved using JavaScript and DOM manipulation.
+Before this, I had only ever dabbled with HTML and CSS.
+If HTML was my introduction to development, then when I was introduced to JavaScript it was the equivalent to me being thrown into the deep end of a pool.
+It was a difficult to learn the language at first, but now has become a reliable force that I can rely on.
+Since becoming proficient with JavaScript, I have enjoyed using vanilla JavaScript in projects like this one or in frameworks such as React or Node.
-Collapse